 In my family room I have an old, first generation HDTV that uses RGBHV for its HD input.
 Its hooked up to an old RCA HD DirecTV receiver via a VGA to RGBHV breakout cable.
 This arrangement has been working flawlessly since 1999.

-In addition to wondering whether the new FiOS TV service is ready for “primetime”, I’m concerned about the fact that the new Verizon HD DVR does not have an VGA output that I can attach to my older HDTV.
+In addition to wondering whether the new Fios TV service is ready for “primetime”, I’m concerned about the fact that the new Verizon HD DVR does not have an VGA output that I can attach to my older HDTV.

 From your review I gather that I shouldn’t be unduely concerned about early growing pains regarding the new Verizon HD DVR or the service reliability, quality, etc?